VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/configuring-multiple-stores.md

-# Configuring Multiple Stores with Multiple Domains
+# Configure Multiple Stores with Multiple Domains

 With Virto Commerce, you can configure multiple stores with multiple domains in the same environment.
 This means you can build and manage different websites for various brands or business entities using a single platform and codebase.
 Configuring multiple stores with multiple domains provides great flexibility and convenience for managing distinct web experiences on the same platform.
 You can easily set up and configure multiple stores with their own domain names, assign catalogs and price lists, and upload custom themes.